 That tradition started with the orchestra’s very first symphonic concert in 1920 – conducted by Sir Edward Elgar.
 But it was when it discovered the young British conductor Simon Rattle in 1980 that the CBSO became internationally famous, and showed how the arts can help give a new sense of direction to a whole city.
 Rattle’s successors Sakari Oramo and Andris Nelsons helped cement that global reputation, and continued to build on the CBSO’s tradition of flying the flag for Birmingham.

 More recently, under the artistic leadership of former principal guest conductor Edward Gardner, associate conductor Michael Seal and former assistant conductor Alpesh Chauhan, the CBSO continued doing what it does best – playing great music for the people of Birmingham and the Midlands.
-In June 2016 the CBSO also announced the addition of Jonathan Bloxham to its roster as Assistant Conductor for the 2016-17 season.
+In June 2016 the CBSO also announced the addition of Jonathan Bloxham to its roster as Assistant Conductor who will be staying with us for the 2017-18 season.

 On 4 February 2016, the CBSO announced the appointment of Mirga Gražinytė-Tyla as its Music Director, with effect from September 2016.
 Her artistic plans with the CBSO will range widely from Mozart and Haydn to 20th century classics and works by living composers.
 Coming from the strong choral traditions of the Baltic states (her father is a choir conductor in Lithuania), and following her role as Music Director of the Salzburg Landestheater, she will also lead opera projects in Birmingham and will work closely with Simon Halsey CBE on projects with the CBSO’s internationally renowned choruses.